Join the Conversation

 with Immigrants & Minorities: Historical Studies in Ethnicity, Migration and Diaspora

 Founded in 1981, Immigrants & Minorities: Historical Studies in Ethnicity, Migration and Diaspora was one of the first journals devoted to the historical study of immigration, race relations and ethnicity.
 It has maintained a very high level of scholarship throughout with articles by international experts in the field as well as some of the best work from early career researchers and new scholars.
-We recognise the interdisciplinary and contemporary nature and relevance of this field and many of our published articles do reflect this, though we should emphasise that our focus is historical and so would not accept pieces only looking at the very recent or present-day situation.
+The focus of the journal is historical though we do recognise and publish studies which reflect the interdisciplinary and contemporary nature and relevance of this field.

 Why publish with us?